BabatundeOnabajo/Microsoft-Office-Sources-and-Destinations-Package-for-Amplitude/README.md

 * An account with Amplitude

 ### Mac
+* Internet access
+* An account with Amplitude

 # Instructions
 In order to use this repository, it is advisable to follow the instructions below: